-Fibromyalgia (FM) is a chronic, complex disorder of wide-spread pain throughout the body, profound fatigue, non-restorative sleep and including many other symptoms.
+Fibromyalgia (FM) is a chronic, complex illness characterised by widespread musculoskelatal pain accompanied by fatigue, sleep, memory and other issues.
 A person with FM suffers from a wide variety of symptoms, which can fluctuate in degree of severity or remain constant.
 The condition may be mild, moderate or severe.
 FM can be very debilitating, affecting all aspects of a person’s daily life, often leading to significant disability.

 Although the cause of FM is not yet understood, the onset of the disorder has been often associated with some form of physical trauma and most often related to a whiplash-type injury.
 Research has strongly suggested the involvement of the neurological system in the development of FM along with a suspected genetic disposition.
 At present, there is no definitive cause and no known cure for FM, a fact which challenges patients and health care professionals alike.